eik-lib/core/doc/file-structure.md

-# Asset Pipe File Structure
+# Eik Server File Structure

 The asset service stores files in the following structure: